Notify me

 Another example of an artwork which caused a huge impression by challenging accepted views of reality in its time was “Galloping Horse” by Eadweard Muybridge.
 People nowadays tend to assume that we’ve always known how horses legs move when they are galloping, but if you look at paintings of horses moving created before this time, you’ll see that the assumption which everyone held before this new artwork, was hugely incorrect, which seems almost impossible to comprehend from our current perspective:

-It was only after Eadweard Muybridge took photos of how a horse really moved (below), that people radically changed their assumptions (models of reality, to be precise):
+It was only after Eadweard Muybridge took photos of how a horse really moved (below), that people radically changed their assumptions:

-The above example illustrates how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest will change according to the inevitable cultural context that one is looking from.
+The above examples illustrate how people’s ideas of what art is will continue to change and evolve, because the degree to which something will evoke profound emotions or conceptual interest will change according to the inevitable cultural context that one is observing from.

 Expensive watches can be more about factors which increase the monetary value than getting people to think conceptually.
-And, of course, those who benefit most from labelling watches as “art,” whether they fit the definitions or not, are those who are making money from them.
+And, of course, those who benefit most from labelling watches as “art,” whether they fit the definitions or not, are those who are making money from them in some way.

 On the other hand, returning once again to the Haldimann H9 (shown above), that piece is likely to get you thinking about what is, or isn’t, a watch, and maybe about what is, or isn’t, art.

-Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, and so are likely to place some degree of special focus on the concept as well as the engineering accomplishment.
+Other examples include complications like those showing the exact positions of each planet, which can hardly be described as having a practical use for most of us, and so might place some degree of interest on the concept as well as the engineering accomplishment.

 This is expressed in these quotes: “Ultimately art is trying to see things that other people don’t see” (which points to it being personal exploration), Trevor Paglen.
 “All art is autobiographical“, Federico Fellini.
 “Painting is self-discovery.
 Every good artist paints what he is“, Jackson Pollock